-NEXT STOP – 6 mins from last stop was FOUNTAIN PAINT POTS – a 30-45 min trail to see the following: FOUNTAIN PAINT POT, RED SPOUTER, LEATHER POOL, MORNING GEYSER, FOUNTAIN GEYSER, TWIG GEYSER, SPASM GEYSER, CLEPSYDRA GEYSER, CELESTINE POOL) Also saw very colorful BACTERIA MAT
+From here we drove a short 6 mins from our last stop to the FOUNTAIN PAINT POTS – you can walk 30-45 min along the trail to see the following: FOUNTAIN PAINT POT, RED SPOUTER, LEATHER POOL, MORNING GEYSER, FOUNTAIN GEYSER, TWIG GEYSER, SPASM GEYSER, CLEPSYDRA GEYSER, CELESTINE POOL) Also saw very colorful BACTERIA MAT

-Next stop was back to our hotel…approximately 30 mins from last stop….on the way we saw Bison, swans & smoke billowing from hot springs and geysers
+After this stop we headed back to our hotel…approximately 30 mins from last stop….on the way we saw Bison, swans & smoke billowing from hot springs and geysers

-We started our morning with some pastries from the Woodside Bakery – Now closed
+We started our morning with some pastries from the Woodside Bakery – (Update: this places is now closed)

 As we were driving to our first stop, I took tons of pics…as usual!